Some links in this post may be affiliate links

 Too little light: Move the plant to a brighter spot or instal a grow light if the natural lighting is not enough.

-Overfeeding: Feed monthly in the growing season (spring and summer).
+Overfeeding: Feed monthly in the growing season (spring and summer) only.

-Common pests on Elephant's Ear Kalanchoe are mealybugs and scale insects.
+Common pests of Elephant's Ear Kalanchoe are mealybugs and scale insects which are common in dry conditions.

 Kalanchoe beharensis is prone to: